-Reviews summaries typical of actual, contested UI cases, allowing the audience members to such as discharges, quits, suspensions due to physical restrictions, and areas.
+Reviews summaries typical of actual, contested UI cases, allowing the audience members to discharges, quits, suspensions due to physical restrictions, and other miscellaneous specialty areas.
 Cases prepared and session led by an experienced UI Administrative Law Judge.

 - Deciding Who is Eligible For

 Provides an overview of the primary issues affecting employee eligibility and employer liability liability for Unemployment Insurance benefits.
 Includes a discussion of quits, discharges, offers of work, Offers an opportunity for the audience to ask questions about how and why UI benefits are paid.